 Does this situation sound familiar?
 When a friend asks how you’re doing, is your default answer some version of “busy”?
 Do you feel a touch of pride when “complaining” about the busyness of your schedule to a friend?
 Do you dream about an easier life, but feel victimized by a slave-driving boss or company culture?
 (Here’s a hint: You’re not a victim.
-You’ve merely said yes to the wrong things).
+You’ve merely said yes to the wrong things.)
 In the U.S., we’re trained to think that successful people are busy.
 If our schedules aren’t chock-full, we’re unimportant.
 We run around like chickens with their heads cut off, as my great-grandmother used to say.
 People who take long vacations or even long lunch breaks are viewed as lazy or untrustworthy.
 We’ve all heard about the inevitable burnout that occurs when people work too much.
 But we quickly forget these cautionary tales and rationalize our habits, because we’re afraid of what our lives will look like if we slow down and pay attention.
 Deep down, many of us wonder if we’re wasting our time on things of little consequence.
 So we keep skittering along the surface at a feverish pace, avoiding the mirror of introspection.

-Our frantic days are really just a hedge against emptiness. – Tim Kreider, NYTimes.com
+Our frantic days are really just a hedge against emptiness.

 At Metagramme, the problem wasn’t cruel or unreasonable clients.
-They were actually kind and generous, for the most part.
+They were actually kind and generous for the most part.
 I had no one to blame but myself.
 It was time to man up in a major way.
 One of the glaring issues I faced was a total lack of boundaries.
 No phone call was too late to answer, no email too early.
 My lack of boundaries came from fear.
 Fear of what would happen if I said no more often.
 Fear of missing deadlines or disappointing customers.
 I was also afraid of allowing quiet reflection and creative diversions into the work day.
 I was punching the clock like any hourly employee.
 The story I told myself was that slowness and emptiness were the same thing.
-I couldn’t have been more wrong.
+I could not have been more wrong.
 I’ve found recently that when the time is used well, slowness can actually be one of the most profound sources of abundance.

 I don’t know about you, but I don’t want to settle for anything less than a life’s calling.
 And I’m sick and tired of seeing beloved clients, colleagues and friends settle for less.

-By accepting the status quo of long hours and trying to play the hero, I compartmentalized our studio’s creativity into the box of client work.
+By accepting the status quo of long hours and trying to play the hero, I compartmentalized my studio’s creativity into the box of client work.
 I didn’t think of running a business as a creative endeavor.
 It didn’t occur to me how vital it was to carve out time for rest, play and personal creative pursuits.
 I was running a sweatshop, but I wasn’t really in charge.
 My fear ruled the roost.
 It wasn’t long before our work started to suffer.
 Design solutions began to look and feel the same.